-I like the Sangean ATS-405, and my opinion of it has grown over time.
+I like the Sangean ATS-405, but it tries my patience.

 It’s an older model (it came out in 2015), but I picked it because it has some options not usually found on other radios: the ability to set the squelch level and options for tuning mute and soft mute.
 These have proven unimportant, but other features have come to the front.
 It also has an automatic gain control (AGC) setting, an advanced feature valuable in receiving some signals that are rapidly changing in strength.